 Section 2: Promoting high standards of research integrity and positive research culture.
+Description of actions and activities undertaken

 2A.
 Description of current systems and culture

 Policies and systems

 The University of Bristol are actively engaged in protecting the rights, dignity, health, safety and privacy of research participants, the welfare of animals and the integrity of the environment.
 The University is a centre for properly conducted, high quality research and is also committed to protecting the health, safety, rights, and academic freedom of researchers as well as the reputation of the University.